AirKyzzZ/hologram-holoclaw-bot-vs/docs/how-to-use-rag-service.md

   - **Redis:** Fast and simple, great for dev and small scale.
   - **Pinecone:** Cloud-native, scalable for production workloads.
 - Separate configuration for each environment (dev, staging, prod) for flexibility.
+- Ensure your prompts/agent include the `rag_retriever` tool so the model can ground answers on documents instead of hallucinating.